sveltia/sveltia-cms/README.md

 - Honours your operating system’s [reduced motion](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) and [reduced transparency](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-transparency) settings.
 - We’ll continue to test and improve the application to meet [WCAG 2.2](https://w3c.github.io/wcag/guidelines/22/).

+### Better security

+- Avoids high/critical severity vulnerabilities through constant dependency updates[^34].
+- We have documented how to [set up a Content Security Policy](https://github.com/sveltia/sveltia-cms#set-up-content-security-policy) for Sveltia CMS.
+- The `unsafe-eval` or `unsafe-inline` keywords are not needed in the CSP `script-src` directive[^33].

 ### Better i18n support

 - It’s now easier to switch between locales while editing with just a click on a button instead of a dropdown list.